PHILADELPHIA REFLECTIONS

 Michael Brown

-Anyway, it's real nice to take the statin drug and watch your cholesterol go down, secure in the knowledge that invisibly your longevity is improved.
+Anyway, it's really nice to take the statin drug and watch your cholesterol go down, secure in the knowledge that invisibly your longevity is improved.
 There's just nothing more attractive than having more longevity.
-At least, it's hard to imagine what could replace it in attractiveness.
+At least, it's hard to imagine what would ever replace it in attractiveness.

 Baruch Blumberg, Renaissance Man